Federal Inmate Population is now 217,051 people.

 FedCURE's Federal Good Time Bill Campaign: "Top 10 Ideas for Change in America"

-~ 112th Congress ~
+~ 119th Congress ~

 National Call - to - Action ~ BARBER Amendment ~ Federal Good Time Bill

 Come on everyone!
-Pitch in and contact the 112th Congress.
+Pitch in and contact the 119th Congress.
 We can do it!

-Sign the petition on FedCURE/CHANGE.org: http://snipurl.com/1o7gdj
+Sign the petition on FedCURE/CHANGE.org: http://tinyurl.com/nry98ja

 MESSAGE:

-Dear Members of the 112th Congress of the United States,
+Dear Members of the 119th Congress of the United States,

-Subject: The Barber Amendment - Increased Good Time Allowances.
+Subject: The BARBER AMENDMENT - Increased Good Time Allowances.

-Bipartisan Support: Republican's (www.RightOnCrime.com) and Democrat's (http://www.besmartoncrime.org) and members of Congress agree that the current prison system is way so ineffective and that we have been wrong on crime for the past 28 years.
+Bipartisan Support: Republican's (www.RightOnCrime.com) and Democrat's ( http://www.besmartoncrime.org) and members of Congress agree that the current prison system is way so ineffective and that we have been wrong on crime for the past 28 years.
 It has been a escalating burden on taxpayers who are footing the bill for more prisons.
 The penal model enacted by Public Law 98-473 (Sentencing Reform Act of 1984) of "incapacitation" in lieu of "rehabilitation and reentry" has failed miserably.
 We can and must do better.

 Our economic crisis is due in part to the state of our judicial system where so many first time non violent offenders are given Draconian sentences and no means to redeem themselves.
 Once in the prison system, they have no reason to desire rehabilitation or work towards early release.

 Americans want to see results, not stiffer sentences.
 We can change they way the judicial system enforces punishment and how inmates serve their time in a way that would benefit both the inmate and society.
-The Barber Amendment would benefit the following:
+The BARBER AMENDMENT would benefit the following:

-The Barber Amendment - Good Time Allowances rewards those inmates who have shown positive behavior.
+* The BARBER AMENDMENT - Good Time Allowances rewards those inmates who have shown positive behavior.

 * Although early release would not be guaranteed, it would allow a Second Chance to those who prove they are deserving of it.